cockroachdb/docs/v22.1/choose-a-deployment-strategy.md

 ## CockroachDB Dedicated

-CockroachDB Dedicated is a single tenant CockroachDB deployment managed by Cockroach Labs in a single multi-region cloud.
-(AWS or GCP).
+CockroachDB Dedicated is a single tenant CockroachDB deployment, managed by Cockroach Labs, in a single multi-region cloud (AWS or GCP).

 - **Isolation**: Customers have their own instance of CockroachDB software and infrastructure.
 - **CockroachDB version**: Choose when creating a cluster.
 - **Operations**: Cockroach Labs SRE provides guaranteed uptime, optimization, security, and operations for cluster, node, and cloud instances with daily and hourly backups.
+- **Scaling**: Scale by adding nodes in Cloud Console.
 - **Cost**: Per node, cloud instances, and cluster SRE all inclusive.
 Cockroach Labs packages all the costs of hardware, IOPs, network, load balancers, and the SRE resources required to manage the environment in one price so you have a firm understanding and predictability of your database costs.
 - **Support**: Enterprise grade support provided by Cockroach Labs.
 - **Enterprise features**: Available.
 See [Enterprise Features](enterprise-licensing.html).